pushkurella/CylinderStationPrototype/README.md

 Concept: Whenever gas in a cylinder becomes deficit or surplus it creates an alarm and also changes the representation of live wires that are present and unless the button at the bottom is pressed the alarm will be on and the details like cylinder number, reason will be noted in the grid view that is present at the right most.

+This app shows a visual representation of the Cylinder station.